 Abstracts of 100-150 words should be submitted by 10 September 2017, through to Melanie Beres (firstname.lastname@example.org).
-Please identify which steam you would like to engage with, or whether you would like your paper scheduled into the general conference streams.
+Please ensure that you include a title, and the names and affiliations of all the authors.
+Please also identify which steam you would like to engage with, or whether you would like your paper scheduled into the general conference streams.

 Papers or panels that discuss campaigns for social change, how research processes themselves produce change in the fields of gender and sexuality, or changes across time, culture and space are particularly welcome.
 Papers and panels on other topics relating to gender and sexuality are of course also invited.
 This is an interdisciplinary stream, and researchers from all fields of social inquiry are welcome.